mavlink/mavlink-devguide/en/services/opendroneid.md

 For Drone ID data that is received from other UAs, the data of the message itself does not always identify exactly which UA the data originated from.
 E.g. for data received via Bluetooth Legacy Advertising (Bluetooth 4.x), many of the received messages will not contain the unique serial number/ID of the UA that broadcasted the data, due to the severe size limitation imposed by Legacy Advertising where only one 25 byte message can be broadcasted in one advertisement radio burst.
 The MAC address (possibly randomized) of the Bluetooth HW is the only way to associate these messages to the same UA.
-For Bluetooth 5.x and Wi-Fi, it is possible that the same can happen in certain specific situations (e.g. sending large amount of authentication data), although for the majority of normal usage this is unlikely, since the use of message packs is mandated.
+For Bluetooth 5.x and Wi-Fi, it is possible that the same can happen in certain specific situations (e.g. sending large amount of authentication data), although for the majority of normal usage this is unlikely, since the use of [MESSAGE_PACK](#OPEN_DRONE_ID_MESSAGE_PACK)s is mandated.
 For data received via internet, the data packet will always contain the unique serial number/ID of the originating UA but no associated MAC address.

 In order to allow e.g. a DAA component to sort and identify which UA each data message has originated from, the RID receiver components must add, to the MAVLink message, either the MAC address or the ID number associated with the UA that originated the data message, before sending it on the internal UAS MAVLink network.